 Gustavo Dantas Biography

-Gustavo Dantas was born on the 23rd of December 1974 in Rio de Janeiro, Brazil.
-He first started to train Jiu-Jitsu when he was 14 yrs old in a very small school in Vila Isabel, RJ – with an instructor called Jair Couto.
-He trained Judo at the time, while his brother trained train Jiu-jitsu.
-One day Gustavo’s brother convinced him to try a BJJ class and that was that, Gustavo immediately fell in love with BJJ.
+Jiu-Jitsu appeared in Gustavo’s life at the age of 14 through a very small academy in Vila Isabel, RJ with coach Jair Couto.
+Although Dantas already trained Judo at the time, his brother (who trained BJJ) convinced Dantas to try a class and when he did, Gustavo immediately fell in love with the sport.

-Even though Gustavo Dantas was still in his teens, he realized straight away that he wanted to become a BJJ instructor and be involved with Jiu-Jitsu for the rest of his life.
-The school where he trained focused a lot on Self Defense, but Gustavo was more interested in competition, so, after two years training with Jair Couto he decided to move to a more sport orientated school.
+Even though Gustavo Dantas was still in his teens he realized that he wanted to be involved with Jiu-Jitsu for the rest of his life.
+The school where he trained focused on self-defense, but Gustavo was more interested in the competition aspect of grappling, and for that reason, two years into his training with Jair Couto he decided to move to a more sport orientated school.